writethedocs/www/docs/code-of-conduct-response.rst

 * No action (if the team determines no violation occurred).
 * A private or pubic reprimand.
-* Demanding that a public apology is made.
+* Requiring that a public apology is made.
-* Demanding that a participant stops their behaviour.
+* Requiring that a participant stops their behaviour.
-* Demanding that a participant prevents further contact with certain other participants.
+* Requiring that a participant prevents further contact with certain other participants.
 * Not publishing the video of a conference talk.
 * Cancelling a conference talk.
 * Removing a participant from the conference, meetup or online space, without refund.